-- 5.3.1.
-When the name of a family consists of several words, the choice of entry word should be determined by conventions of the country most associated with that family or - 5.3.2. if it is not possible to determine the country most associated with that family, choice of entry word should follow agreed usage in the language that family generally uses, as found in manifestations or general reference sources.
+5.3.1.
+When the name of a family consists of several words, the choice of entry word should follow conventions of the country and language most associated with that family, as found in manifestations or reference sources.

 5.4.
 Forms of Names for Corporate Bodies